laravel/docs/eloquent.md

 #### Not Found Exceptions

 Sometimes you may wish to throw an exception if a model is not found.
 This is particularly useful in routes or controllers.
-The `findOrFail` and `firstOrFail` methods will retrieve the first result of the query; however, if no result is found, a `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:
+The `findOrFail` and `firstOrFail` methods will retrieve the first result of the query; however, if no result is found, an `Illuminate\Database\Eloquent\ModelNotFoundException` will be thrown:

     $model = App\Models\Flight::findOrFail(1);